29 Oct Funding Alert! FY 2022 Farm to School Grants

 This is an annual opportunity, so keep an eye on the USDA’s FNS Office of Community Food Systems webpage for information about upcoming grant cycles and programs.
 You can also find a list of other USDA grants and loans that support farm to school activities and links to additional resources.

-How do I learn more about federal grant opportunities?
+How do I learn more about federal grant proposal writing, so my application is more likely to be successful?

-AGS is excited to offer a new Federal Grants Training Series coming in 2021!
-The series is designed to support nonprofit professionals before and during their first federal grant.
+AGS is excited to offer a new Federal Grants Training Series throughout 2021!
+The series is designed to support nonprofit and community leaders before and during the application process.
 AGS also offers several on demand webinars on a variety of topics to support the full grant cycle.
 Check out our website to learn more and sign up for our training newsletter.

 AGS blogs, funding alerts, and trainings are aligned with the Grant Professional Certification Institute’s Competencies and Skills